vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 | `int`    | Coerce to a 64 bit integer.                                                           |
 | `float`  | Coerce to 64 bit floats.                                                              |
 | `bool`   | Coerces to a `true`/`false` boolean.
 The `1`/`0` and `t`/`f` values are also coerced. |

-### Blank Values

-Both `" "` and `"-"` are considered blank values and their mapped field will be set to `null`.

-### Special Characters

-In order to extract raw values and remove wrapping characters, we must treat certain characters as special.
-These characters will be discarded:

-* `"..."` - Quotes are used tp wrap phrases.
-Spaces are preserved, but the wrapping quotes will be discarded.
-* `[...]` - Brackets are used to wrap phrases.
-Spaces are preserved, but the wrapping brackets will be discarded.
-* `\` - Can be used to escape the above characters, Vector will treat them as literal.

 ## Troubleshooting